 Being constantly bombarded by popups on Discord can be very annoying.
-Fortunately, the app itself has ways in which to reduce, or even outright remove these irritating notifications.
+Fortunately, the app can reduce or even remove these irritating notifications.

-In this article, we’ll show you how to disable those pesky Discord popups, and keep your notifications disabled.
+This article shows you how to disable those pesky Discord popups and keep your notifications disabled.

 Muting Channel Notifications

-If you want to stop popups for an entire server, you can choose to mute the server itself.
+If you want to stop popups for an entire server, you can mute it.
 You can find this by opening the Server Options menu and clicking the down button beside the server name.
 Once there, choose notification settings.

 This will open a window with a lot of options that you can modify:

 - Mute server – choosing this will mute the entire server.
 You won’t get any notifications for the duration that you set it to.
 Mute can be set to 15 minutes, one hour, eight hours, 24 hours, or until you turn it back on.

 - Server notification settings – These apply filters to all the channels under the server.
 Choosing a setting will determine when you’ll be notified.
 Choosing All messages will notify you of everything.
 Choosing Only @mentions will notify you of messages that mention you specifically.
 Choosing nothing blocks all notifications.

 - Suppress @everyone and @here – this will prevent notifications from people using the @everyone and @here mentions in chat.
 Using @everyone notifies all server members, and using @here notifies everyone currently online.
 Suppressing All Role @mentions will prevent notifications from people mentioning a particular role.